 Good Learning Rate

-When the learning rate α\alpha is well chosen we swiftly converge to the minima without any oscillations or sporadic behavior.
-We reach the optimal point on our loss surface within ~25 iterations and hold there.
+When the learning rate α\alpha is well chosen we swiftly converge to the minima without any oscillations or sporadic behavior while reaching the optimal point on our loss surface.

 Adequately Fast